ARM-software/AVH/DoxyGen/simulation/src/using.md

  - using `-C` (or `--parameter`) option to configure individual parameters.
  - using option `-f` (or `--config-file`) followed by path to the text file with configuration parameters.

 The configuration parameters are model-specific and follow syntax `instance.parameter= <value>`, where `instance` specifies a simulated instance, such as CPU, interface, bus, memory, peripheral,  etc. and can be also hierarchical.
-Available instances can be obtained with the command option `--list-instances`.

 All parameters available for a target model including default setting and brief description can be obtained with the command option `-l` (or `--list-params`).
 Because of the large number of parameters, it is convinient to print them into a text file.
 For example:

 ```
 VHT_Corstone_SSE-300_Ethos-U55 --list-params > config.txt
 ```

-For additional details see chapter [Configuring-the-model](https://developer.arm.com/documentation/100966/1120/Getting-Started-with-Fixed-Virtual-Platforms/Configuring-the-model) in the
-Getting Started with Fixed Virtual Platforms Guide.

 In a simple case the content of the configuration file could be as shown below for VHT_Corstone_SSE-300 targets: